wttech/pulumi-aem/docs/installation-configuration.md

 ## Setup

-To provision resources with the Pulumi Adobe Experience Manager provider, you need to have correct configuration towards your AWS or other cloud controller.
+To provision resources with the Adobe Experience Manager provider, you need to have correct configuration towards your AWS or other cloud controller.

 ### Set environment variables